Fixed vs Growth Mindset: A Practical Mindfulness Guide

 Fixed-mindset reactions often appear when people feel ashamed, exposed, compared, or threatened.
 That reaction is not a character flaw.
 It may be the mind trying to keep you away from another painful moment.

-Try a short grounding sequence.
-Feel your feet.
-Soften the breath.
-Label the thought: “I’m having the thought that I can’t do this.”
-Then return to the next small action, such as opening the document, asking for one example, or taking a break before replying.
+Try a brief grounding sequence.
+Notice one contact point, steady the breath, and label the thought: “I’m having the thought that I can’t do this.”
+One pattern we notice is that this label creates just enough space to choose the next small action, such as asking for one example during hospital rounds or reviewing one paragraph at a time.

 Small counts.